haborysenko/ApiTestsJestSupertest/README.md

 ```

 ### 2. Install Dependencies
-Make sure that all required dependencies are installed by running:
+Make sure that all required dependencies are installed by running next command.
+This command will install all necessary Node.js packages, including **Jest** and **Supertest**, which are required to run the tests.
 ```bash
 npm install
 ```